Sunday, September 26, 2010

 Trees

 Traveling out west to photograph awe inspiring Adams-like landscapes may not be happening anytime soon for most of us, but simpler subjects like trees are all around waiting to be photographed.
-Right here in Oakland County, if you are willing to step off the main groomed pathway of the Clinton River Trail onto the more rustic side trails, you will find plenty of "barkscapes" for your photographic pursuits.
+Right here in Oakland County, if you are willing to step off the main groomed pathway of the Clinton River Trail onto the more rustic side trails, you will find plenty of "barkscapes

 Thursday, September 9, 2010